biebiep/dcos-kafka-docker/README.md

 # dcos-kafka-docker
 DCOS docker to deploy kafka in a scalable fashion.
+You can freely scale the kafka instances up or down according to load.

-It needs a HOST network and 2 assigned ports.
+It needs a HOST network and 2 assigned ports (PORT0 is broker port, PORT1 is JMX port)

 ## Configurable options: